| Contents: Volume 1, Nomber 2; Jan, 2003

 pathways in airway management, and understanding of the interaction

-between LMA insertion and cricoid pressure.
-6
+between LMA insertion and cricoid pressure.6

 Surveys have demonstrated that the success rates in emergency rescue

-The overall LMA insertion success rate was 81% in 233 cases
+are probably lower overall due to lack of familiarity with the device.7-10 The overall LMA insertion success rate was 81% in 233 cases

-in an Australian prehospital study.
-11
+in an Australian prehospital study.11

 suggested an algorithm for use of the LMA in failed intubation of